 That depends on the skill of the practitioner, your own perceptions of pain.
 Some practitioners will use lidocaine, a local anesthetic, to numb the injection site.
 But patients complain that this can hurt more than the actual FNA procedure.
 Other practitioners don't use anesthetic.
-At ThyCa 2000, Dr. Oertel discussed that she does not use an anesthetic, she prefers to use an ice pack to numb the skin.
+At a ThyCa conference, Dr. Oertel explained that she does not use an anesthetic, she prefers to use an ice pack to numb the skin.
 Her rationale - an anesthetic needle creates a lump - some swelling - around the injection site that can interfere with the ability to get an accurate sample.

 How Will it Feel Afterwards?